magneticio/vamp.io/content/documentation/using-vamp/routings-and-filters.md

 ```

 Having multiple conditions in a filter is perfectly possible.
 In this case all filters are implicitly
-"OR"-ed together, as in "if the first filter doesn't match, proceed to the next".
+"AND"-ed together.
 For example, the following filter would first check whether the string "Chrome" exists in the User-Agent header of a
-request.
-If that doesn't result in a match, it would check whether the request has the header
+request and then it would check whether the request has the header
 "X-VAMP-MY-COOL-HEADER".
-So any request matching either condition would go to this service.
+So any request matching both conditions would go to this service.

 ```yaml
 ---